Kartik-code2116/myschool/README.md

 Edu Report is a premium, comprehensive Android application tailored for educators to manage student records, track attendance, perform academic grading, input descriptive remarks, and instantly generate official CCE-compliant report card PDFs.
 The app features localized support in both **English and Marathi**, seamless Firebase cloud synchronization, and offline-first performance caching.

+1)
+""make it user click and hold existing student then it select and user want only this selected student export and do other thing only show this thing swhen student selected"""

 ---

 ## 📖 App Descriptions